DANS-KNAW/easy-split-multi-deposit/README.md

 ARGUMENTS
 ---------
 ```
+  Usage:

-Usage: easy-split-multi-deposit.sh [{--springfield-inbox|-s} <dir>] <multi-deposit-dir> <output-deposits-dir>
+      easy-split-multi-deposit.sh [{--springfield-inbox|-s} <dir>] <multi-deposit-dir> <output-deposits-dir> <datamanager>

   Options:

-  -s, --springfield-inbox  <arg>   The inbox directory of a Springfield Streaming
-                                   Media Platform installation.
-If not specified
+    -s, --springfield-inbox  <arg>   The inbox directory of a Springfield Streaming Media Platform installation.
-                                   the value of springfield-inbox in
+                                     If not specified the value of springfield-inbox in application.properties
-                                   application.properties is used.
-                                   (default = /vagrant/shared/springfield-inbox)
+                                     is used. (default = data/springfield-inbox)
         --help                       Show help message
         --version                    Show version of this program

    trailing arguments:
-  multi-deposit-dir (required)   Directory containing the Submission Information
-                                 Package to process.
-This must be a valid path to
+    multi-deposit-dir (required)   Directory containing the Submission Information Package to process.
+This must
-                                 a directory containing a file named
+                                   be a valid path to a directory containing a file named 'instructions.csv' in
-                                 'instructions.csv' in RFC4180 format.
+                                   RFC4180 format.
-  deposit-dir (required)         A directory in which the deposit directories must
-                                 be created.
-The deposit directory layout is
+    deposit-dir (required)         A directory in which the deposit directories must be created.
+The deposit
-                                 described in the easy-sword2 documentation
+                                   directory layout is described in the easy-sword2 documentation
+    datamanager (required)         The username (id) of the datamanger (archivist) performing this deposit
 ```